 The goal of gearing up for a day hike should be to have the best hike you can have with the least amount of hassle.
-Your gear should be light, it should be reliable, and it should include everything you may need to be safe, hydrated and on-course while on the trail.
+Your gear should be light, it should be reliable, and it should include everything you may need to be safe, hydrated, and on-course while on the trail.

 Everyone started as a beginner at one point.
 We’ve all had good hikes, bad hikes, scary hikes, and thrilling hikes.
-As with any sport, the premise may seem simple, but to progress in the sport, you will need to gear up, train and condition yourself.
+As with any sport, the premise may seem simple, but to progress in the sport, you will need to gear up, train, and condition yourself.

-There is nothing worse than being unprepared, lost, cold or hot so gearing up and planning well is critical to your success.
+There is nothing worse than being unprepared, lost, cold or hot, so gearing up and planning well is critical to your success.
 It’s where we’ll spend a lot of our time and energy on this hiking guide.

 Hiking Gear for Day Hikes

-Day hikes are generally short hikes you do – often called “there and back” or “loop hikes.”
+Day hikes are short hikes you do – often called “there and back” or “loop hikes.”
 The idea is you start from your camp/house and return to your camp house.
-You only need to carry on yourself what you need for the hike and nothing more.
+You only need to carry on yourself with what you need for the hike and nothing more.